 Step 19: You can also draw on the background if it is added in the foreground.

 Step 20: Again, you can do fine adjustments using draw on the foreground and background options.

-Step 21: As shown, first, the foreground select tool has selected more in the background than need, so we have adjusted by drawing in the foreground.
+Step 21: As shown, first, the foreground select tool has selected more in the background than needed, so we have adjusted by drawing in the foreground.
 After you finish adjusting, press enter, and the foreground object will be selected.

 Step 22: Now select the original layer and right-click to add a layer mask.

-Step 23: Make sure the selection is checked in the options, and the invert mask is unchecked.
+Step 23: Make sure the selection is checked in the options and the invert mask is unchecked.
 This will mask everything from this layer except the subject in the selection.

-Step 24: Press ctrl + shift + a if you have still selected the subject, which will deselect it and then select the “model removed” layer and then add a blur using Filters -> Blur -> Gaussian Blur
+Step 24: Press ctrl + shift + and if you have still selected the subject, which will deselect it and then select the “model removed” layer and then add a blur using Filters -> Blur -> Gaussian Blur

 Step 25: Set size x and size y to 15 to get a proper background blur or shallow depth of field.